adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		z();
 	}

 Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer can easily decouple application logic from browser APIs (and *bugs!*).
-For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free on this client.
-Essentially, Cuts the Mustard done right.
+For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free in this browser.
+You could easily change `hasFeatures` to `cutsTheMustard` and then `cutsTheMustard` will totally inform you that this browser does infact *cut the mustard*.

 This is why it *does* matter if the web page works without Javascript because the user gets the core, js-off experience when the browser doesn't cut the mustard.